The Washington Post: Unions

 In 1975, the Washington Post pressmen's union went on strike.
 The Post hired replacement workers to replace the pressmen's union, and other unions returned to work in February 1976.

 In 1986, during negotiations between the Post and the Newspaper Guild union over a new contract, five employees, including Newspaper Guild unit chairman Thomas R. Sherwood and assistant Maryland editor Claudia Levy, sued the Post for overtime pay, stating that the newspaper had claimed that budgets did not allow for overtime wages.

 In June 2018, over 400 employees of The Washington Post signed an open letter to the owner Jeff Bezos demanding "fair wages; fair benefits for retirement, family leave and health care; and a fair amount of job security."
 The open letter was accompanied by video testimonials from employees, who alleged "shocking pay practices" despite record growth in subscriptions at the newspaper, with salaries rising an average of $10 per week, which the letter claimed was less than half the rate of inflation.
 The petition followed on a year of unsuccessful negotiations between The Washington Post Guild and upper management over pay and benefit increases.

 As of 2023, the Washington Post Guild represented around 1,000 staff members at the Post.
-In December 2023, more than 750 journalist and staffers at the Post went on strike, accusing the company of refusing to "bargain in good faith" on issues including issues including pay increases, pay equity, remote work policies, and mental health resources.
+In December 2023, more than 750 journalists and staffers at the Post went on strike, accusing the company of refusing to "bargain in good faith" on issues including issues including pay increases, pay equity, remote work policies, and mental health resources.
 Later the same month, the Washington Post Guild won a new three-year contract with the paper, ending 18 months of negotiations.

 In May 2025, a majority of technology workers at the Post voted to unionize as the Washington Post Tech Guild, representing more than 300 engineering, product design, and data workers at the Post.